Thank you for your interest in the graduate program in the Department of Physics at the University of California, San Diego.

 Application Information

-In order to process your application, we require the following documents uploaded online (Please don't mail or email documents):
+In order to process your application, we require the following documents uploaded online to your application (Please don't mail or email documents):

 2. Statement of Purpose